As the days get longer and the nights warmer, putting the kiddly-winks to bed is set to get a little tricker.

 The Gentle Sleep Specialist, Tara Mitchell says you’ll need to give kids about seven to 10 days to adjust to their new time changes.

-Those of you in Queensland, the NT and WA – it’s business as usual.
+For those of you in Queensland, the NT and WA – it’s business as usual.